Roadside Attraction Nine Mile Canyon

 Lower Nine Mile Canyon is mostly private land.
 It is signed No Trespassing, but the BLM has a public right of way to North Franks Canyon.
 You MUST stay on the road through the private property, but access is allowed if you stay on the road.

-The lower canyon has two panels next to the road that are easily visible from the road.
+The lower canyon has several panels next to the road that are easily visible from the road.
 I enjoyed seeing Lower Nine Mile Canyon and North Franks Canyon but would rate most of the other sites described a bit more highly.
 I’d save this for last and do it if you happen to have time, but not put it at the top of your visit list.
+The first 0.7 miles is not private, so you can get out and walk to those sites.